 CAPRA Webinar Series, Part I: What is CAPRA?

 During this overview of CAPRA, you will learn about the mission and purpose of the program as well as the many benefits accreditation can offer agencies and the communities they serve.
 Find out more about the role of the CAPRA Commission and the number of CAPRA accredited agencies nationwide.
 This webinar also highlights important resources that should be used throughout the CAPRA process.
-Make sure to participate in this webinar, since it is a prerequisite for Parts II, III, and IV of the CAPRA webinar series.
+Make sure to participate in this webinar, since it is a prerequisite for Parts II - VII of the CAPRA webinar series.

 Jennifer G. Schleining